Jaminz15/boulderingTracker/README.md

 adopted system for tracking individual progress.
 Most climbing gyms do not provide a way to log climbs, track different styles, or analyze long-term improvement.

-To address this gap, **BoulderBook** is a Java-based web application designed to help climbers log their sessions, track their progress, and analyze their climbing history.
-With **BoulderBook**, users can:
+To address this gap, BoulderBook is a Java-based web application designed to help climbers log their sessions, track their progress, and analyze their climbing history.
+With BoulderBook, users can:

-- **Log their climbing sessions** and choose the type of climb, such as slab, overhang, dyno, etc.
+- Log their climbing sessions and choose the type of climb, such as slab, overhang, dyno, etc.
-- **Record grades and track their progress** over time.
+- Record grades and track their progress over time.
-- **Keep track of the gyms they visit** and log climbs under each gym.
+- Keep track of the gyms they visit and log climbs under each gym.
-- **Use filtering** to see the average level of climbs they complete, set personal goals, and stay motivated.
+- Use filtering to see the average level of climbs they complete, set personal goals, and stay motivated.

-When climbing indoors, **BoulderBook** will help climbers stay motivated, track their progress, and improve their skills.
+When climbing indoors, BoulderBook will help climbers stay motivated, track their progress, and improve their skills.

 ---